 On April 4 of the same year, yet another storm took the tower’s chimney down, and the roof leaked so badly that it was almost “as wet inside as out.”
 In November, a storm flooded the lighthouse, ruining the entire winter supply of vegetables stored there.
-The following month was no better, according to the lighthouse log: “Stormiest December on record, much damage to property and according to report, much loss of life at sea.”
+The following month was no better according to the lighthouse log: “Stormiest December on record, much damage to property and according to report, much loss of life at sea.”

 In 1894, Captain Elijah Davis, who was nicknamed the Fog Eater for his skill at navigating in zero visibility, met his match when he ran his steamer Plymouth aground on the south shore of Rose Island.
 The 700 passengers on board were offloaded with no injuries, but the ship remained stranded on the island for several weeks.

 Lighthouse keepers were not well paid, and they sometimes had to be creative to feed their families.
 At Rose Island, the keepers grew crops and kept farm animals, which sometimes wandered from the lighthouse grounds into the military compound, much to the officers’ annoyance.
-Two keepers at Rose Island, Charles Curtis (1887-1918) and Jesse Orton (1921-1936) both kept cows at the light station to supply milk.
+Two head keepers at Rose Island, Charles Curtis and Jesse Orton, both kept cows at the light station to supply milk.
 Curtis kept his cow in a long building behind the lighthouse that was also used for storing explosives.

 Paul Stedman, one of Jesse Orton’s grandsons, tells the story of how his grandfather went ashore, bought a cow, and then brought it to the island aboard the Jamestown ferry.
 The ferry captain tried to maneuver his vessel close enough to the island to let down a gangplank to walk the cow ashore but was unable to find a suitable spot in the shallows.
 The ferry crew was thus forced to lower the cow into the water and have the bovine paddle her way to shore.
 With everyone on the ferry shouting their encouragement, the cow barely made it to the island, where she collapsed to the ground.
 Twenty-four hours passed before she had the strength to stand up and graze.

-The Rose Island Lighthouse narrowly avoided destruction on August 7, 1958 when two tankers collided in heavy fog near Fort Adams and burst into flames.
-One of the ships, the Graham, floated into Newport Harbor with the tide, ablaze and with her engines dead, and passed within 200 yards of the Rose Island Light.
+Rose Island Lighthouse narrowly avoided destruction on August 7, 1958 when two tankers collided in heavy fog near Fort Adams and burst into flames.
+One of the ships, the Graham, floated into Newport Harbor with the tide, ablaze and with her engines dead, and passed within 200 yards of Rose Island Lighthouse.
 The walls of the lighthouse became so hot that the keepers were forced to flee the station.
 Finally, the tide and wind turned and took the ship away from the lighthouse.
 Eighteen men from the two ships were killed in the incident.

-A local group, the Rose Island Lighthouse Foundation, was formed, and with the help of public and private funding, the ambitious organization completely restored the lighthouse.
-Much of the credit for the group’s success is due to its first director, Charlotte Johnson, who devoted many years to the project.
+A local group, the Rose Island Lighthouse Foundation, was formed in July 1984, and with the help of public and private funding, the ambitious organization completely restored the lighthouse over the next several years.
+Much of the credit for the group’s success is due to Charlotte Johnson, who devoted untold hours to the project.
 The exterior of the lighthouse was completely refurbished in 1990, and the interior received new wiring, plumbing, and plaster walls, as well as an energy-efficient in-floor radiant heating system.
 A septic field, a water cistern, and a landing dock were also installed.
 Altogether the restoration cost over a million dollars.